 -Claude Farrere, L'illustration, 1931

 Enjoy a traditional Khmer-style picnic lunch in a beautiful wooden Khmer home just outside Siem Reap.
 If we are visiting the earliest capital in the Angkor area, Hariharilaya (now known as Roluos) after a morning spent traveling back in time with a visit to the giant pyramid Bakong, the earliest of the temple mountains which later became the signature of Khmer kings we can also arrange a Khmer-style picnic lunch at the beautiful wooden home of one of the country’s foremost archaeological experts.
-This may also be arranged en route to the floating village of Kompong Pluk.

 Designed by renowned Khmer architect Hok Sokol from the Center for Khmer Studies, where he worked as a co-leader of a three-year study program funded by the Rockefeller Foundation, this two-story house is a striking contemporary take on the traditional Khmer house and is located near the rural town of Roluos.
 A picnic lunch will be provided as you rest and relax, admiring the pleasant setting and learn about Khmer traditional architecture as well as history of the temples themselves.